-Trump tweets he met with New York Times publisher
+Times publisher warned Trump about labeling journalists as enemies

 But the Times holds a special place for Trump, a New York native.
 Despite his frequent criticism of Times' reporters and their stories, he has still given the paper multiple interviews.

 Sulzberger is still a new publisher.
-He took over the family-controlled paper from his father Arthur Gregg Sulzberger in January and has been overseeing a boom time for the business.
+He took over the family-controlled paper from his father Arthur Ochs Sulzberger Jr. in January and has been overseeing a boom time for the business.

 Despite Trump's "failing New York Times" nickname, the Times is actually experiencing a surge in subscribers and popularity.
 Its profits increased by about two-thirds in the first quarter of 2018.
 Its "The Daily" podcast brings in millions of listeners each month.

-Note: Correction: A previous version of this article incorrectly identified former Times publisher Arthur Ochs Sulzberger Jr.